Dr. Michael Czubryt

 Department of Physiology, University of Manitoba

-Dr. Czubryt’s lab is interested in how the proper or improper functioning of genes contributes to the development of heart diseases.
+Dr. Czubryt’s lab is interested in how the altered function of genes contributes to the development of heart diseases.
 Genes are the instruction manuals for cells and tissues – they provide direction for how to make things such as proteins (which do everything from contributing to the physical structure of cells to converting energy into work).
 However, encoded in genes is also the information on when to make proteins, and in which tissues they should be made – in this way, heart proteins are only made in the heart, and only when needed.
 His lab studies how the control mechanisms that turn genes on and off can contribute to heart diseases by being activated inappropriately.

 Special regulatory proteins (transcription factors) interpret the information encoded within genes in order to control how, when and where genes are turned on or off.
 These proteins can thus have very powerful effects on how cells and tissues function.
 Inappropriate activation or inhibition of these proteins can contribute to all aspects of the disease process, yet at the same time, controlling the activity of these regulators may provide novel means to combat disease.